Euro Challenge

 The Euro Challenge is an exciting educational opportunity for high school students to learn about the European Union (EU) – the largest trading partner of the U.S. – and its single currency, the euro.
 The competition offers students a unique experience that moves them out of the classroom into the real world.

 For the competition, students research problems and solutions to Europe’s economic challenges.
 A team of three to five students presents findings in a competition format.
 The best teams from each region travel to NYC to compete in the national finals at the Federal Reserve Bank of New York.
-Conditional on an annual grant, winning teams can win awards and a trip to Washington generously offered by the Moody’s Foundation.
+Conditional on an annual grant, winning teams go on a trip to Washington generously offered by the Moody’s Foundation.

 The competition requires no previous knowledge of economics or Europe, and students and teachers can access an array of educational resources and training materials on the competition website: https://www.euro-challenge.org.

-Congratulations to the Mount Saint Mary Academy team from Watchung, NJ for winning the final round of the 2022 Euro Challenge!
+Congratulations to the Okemos High School team from Okemos, Mich. (below) for winning the final round of the 2024 Euro Challenge!

-For the 2023 Euro Challenge competition, which will take place in the spring of 2023, student teams will be asked to make 15-minute presentations during which they are required to:
+For the 2025 Euro Challenge competition, which will take place in the spring of 2025, student teams will be asked to deliver 15-minute presentations in which they are required to:

 3. Recommend a policy or policies for addressing the challenge you identified in the country you selected.
 Be sure to include in your recommendation a discussion of how having a single currency may or may not affect the policy choices for addressing the challenge.